programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 #### Example 2: Switching between categories

 In this example, we will look at how to use a dropdown bar to toggle between different categories of a variable.
-We'll create a scatterplot to display the ages of the accused and their victims and add a dropdown bar which allows users to see datapoints for either: a) all cases; b) murder charges only; c) manslaughter charges only; and d) abortion charges only.
+We'll create a scatterplot to display the ages of the accused and their victims and add a dropdown bar which allows users to see datapoints for either a) all cases, b) murder charges only, c) manslaughter charges only, or d) abortion charges only.

 As before, we will begin by creating our initial graph (the first scatterplot which users will see):